HM Prison Chelmsford: 21st century

 In 1999 the management at Chelmsford Prison were severely criticised by the Chief Inspector of Prisons, after findings that staff were failing to respond to cell alarms five years after a prisoner was beaten to death by his cell-mate.
 The prison was also criticised for unacceptably poor cleanliness.
 A further inspection a year later confirmed these failings at the prison.
 In 2002, "conditions at Chelmsford...[were] condemned as 'poor and cramped' by the gaol's board of visitors."

 However, in 2005, Chelmsford was praised in its inspection for improving standards and procedures for inmates at the prison.
 This was confirmed a year later by the Independent Monitoring Board which praised the new management at the prison.

 On 25 December 2007, 18-year-old Abdullah Hagar Idris hanged himself in the prison after he was told that he was going to be deported.

-In January 2013, the Ministry of Justice announced that older parts of Chelmsford prison will close, with a reduction of 132 places at the gaol.
+In January 2013, the Ministry of Justice announced that older parts of Chelmsford prison would close, with a reduction of 132 places at the gaol.

 In December 2015, a riot lead to six members of staff needing hospital treatment.

 In October 2025, Hadush Kebatu, a 41-year-old migrant sex offender, was mistakenly released from the prison while awaiting transfer to an immigration detention centre ahead of his planned deportation.